soulwing/tnm4j/README.md

 than hang around waiting for a response from the remote SNMP agent.

-To make the example work, you could easily add a `Thread.sleep` after the call to `asyncGetNext` to but the main thread to sleep for long enough for a response to be received.
+To make the example work, you could easily add a `Thread.sleep` after the call to `asyncGetNext` to put the main thread to sleep for long enough for a response to be received.
 This is imprecise, but good enough for this silly example.
-In the [example code] provided with Tnm4j, the callback is modified so that the main method can block until a response is received.
+In the example code provided with Tnm4j, the callback is modified so that the main method can block until a response is received.

 ### Using a Completion Service to Collect Results